 In general, zeugma and syllepsis can be used as synonyms.
 There are people, however, who say that zeugma refers to when the governing word suits only one of the governed words semantically, while in the case of a syllepsis, only one governed word suits it grammatically.

 No, a zeugma is most likely grammatically “incorrect,” since it is a play with words that is meant to be incorrect.
-A zeugma wants the reader to stumble over it and create a humourous effect, which is caused by linking words that actually do not fit in the same context.
+A zeugma wants the reader to stumble over it and create a humorous effect, which is caused by linking words that actually do not fit in the same context.

 Zeugmas can be everywhere once we find out how to spot them.